alejandrohp1994/kotlin-basics/README.md

 # kotlin-basics

-A brief introdu introduction for Kotlin data structures and functions
+A brief introduction for Kotlin data structures and functions